-The pump suction and delivery shall be connected to the fixed piping through flexible couplings to prevent transmission of running vibration and seismic movement and ensure that the pump alignment is not stressed by the pipes.
-Any elastomeric couplings shall be mechanically restrained;

-- (b) Any valves or fittings constructed so that turbulence can be introduced through change in direction or obstruction of the waterway shall be located at least five nominal diameters of the suction inlet from the entry to the pump.
-An uninterrupted length of five nominal diameters of pipe (the same diameter as the pump suction) shall be installed immediately upstream of the pump suction flange to meet this requirement; - (c) The suction pipe shall be installed so that air cannot become trapped upstream of the pump suction.
-When a reducer is required in the pump suction pipework, it shall be installed so that no air will be trapped in it.
-To avoid air being trapped, it could be necessary to use an eccentric-style reducer.
+- (a) The pump suction and delivery shall be connected to the fixed piping through flexible couplings to prevent transmission of running vibration and seismic movement, and to ensure that the pump alignment is not stressed by the pipes.
+Any elastomeric type couplings shall be mechanically restrained; - (b) Any valves or fittings constructed so that turbulence may be introduced through change in direction or obstruction of the waterway shall be located at least 5 nominal diameters of the suction inlet from the entry to the pump.
+An uninterrupted length of 5 nominal diameters of pipe, the same diameter as the pump suction, shall be installed immediately upstream of the pump suction flange to affect this requirement; and - (c) The suction pipe shall be installed to ensure that air cannot become trapped upstream of the pump suction.
+When a reducer is required in the pump suction pipework, it shall be installed so that no air will be trapped in it - which usually necessitates the use of eccentric style reducers.